OnlyInAmerica/FFmpegTest/README.md

 # FFmpegTest
 An attempt to feed encoded Audio and Video data from Android's MediaCodec to FFmpeg to provide support for formats beyond Android's capabilities (Android's MediaMuxer is currently limited to .mp4).
-Our deep ulteriour motive is to generate HLS streams on device.
+Our ultimate goal is to allow an Android device to act as an HLS server.

 Included is a build of the ffmpeg 2.0.2 libraries for arm linux with debugging symbols enabled, and no optimizations.